28 Up Against the Wall

 ‘Our role,’ explained the military liaison officer overseeing my work, ‘is to coordinate activities to protect units from collateral damage.
 We work to achieve mutual understanding and unity of effort among disparate groups.
 For incidence or disaster management, our liaison officers serve as the primary contact for agencies responding to the situation.’

-The moderating of the confrontational policy of the opposing blocs was welcomed in the armed forces.
 ‘Better a wall than a war’, one of the commissioned straight-arrows confided to me.

 ‘It has actually helped us to breathe more easily, being much more fortified than what the Americans wanted to build in Vietnam.